Erotemic/ubelt/README.md

 as you would if you were interacting with the command line itself.

 Also, `ub.cmd` removes the need to think about if you need to pass a list of args, or a string.
 Both will work.
-This utility has been tested on both windows and linux.
+This utility has been tested on both Windows and Linux.

 ```python
 >>> info = cmd(('echo', 'simple cmdline interface'), verbose=1)